TheKoola/eosstracker/doc/EOSS-Bare-Metal-Install-Part1.md

 The default locating PostgreSQL stores its databases is `/var/lib/postgresql/10/main` which may be on a partition that limited in size.
-Moving the default database
+The EOSS installation moves the database to `/eosstracker/db` which is a separate partition.
 The folks at Digital Ocean provide a nice [tutorial](https://www.digitalocean.com/community/tutorials/how-to-move-a-postgresql-data-directory-to-a-new-location-on-ubuntu-18-04) on how to move the PostgreSQL database.